Metallica: 1986–1994: Newsted joins, ...And Justice for All and Metallica

 Metallica's first studio album since Burton's death, ...And Justice for All, was recorded from January to May 1988 and released in September.
 The album was a commercial success, reaching number 6 on the Billboard 200, and was the band's first album to enter the top 10.
 The album was certified Platinum nine weeks after its release.
 There were complaints about the production, however; Steve Huey of AllMusic said Ulrich's drums were clicking more than thudding, and the guitars "buzz thinly".
+The lack of audible bass in the album also drew widespread criticism.
 To promote the album, Metallica embarked on a tour called Damaged Justice.

 In 1989, Metallica received its first Grammy Award nomination for ...And Justice for All in the new Best Hard Rock/Metal Performance Vocal or Instrument category.
 Metallica was the favorite to win, but the award was given to Jethro Tull for the album Crest of a Knave.
 The award was controversial with fans and the press; Metallica was standing off-stage waiting to receive the award after performing the song "One".
 Jethro Tull had been advised by its manager not to attend the ceremony because he was expecting Metallica to win.
 The award was named in Entertainment Weekly's "Grammy's 10 Biggest Upsets" list.

 Following the release of ...And Justice for All, Metallica released its debut music video for the song "One", which the band performed in an abandoned warehouse.
 The footage was remixed with the film Johnny Got His Gun.
 Rather than organize an ongoing licensing deal, Metallica purchased the rights to the film.
 The remixed video was submitted to MTV with an alternative, performance-only version that was held back in case MTV banned the remixed version.
 MTV accepted the remixed version; the video was viewers' first exposure to Metallica.
 In 1999, it was voted number 38 in MTV's "Top 100 Videos of All Time" countdown and was featured on the network's 25th-anniversary edition of ADD Video, which showcased the most popular videos on MTV in the last 25 years.